|

 the sidebar).
 Eventually, with Polito's

-assistance, most of those scenes were
+assistance, most of these scenes were

 restored in the 1960's, but alas, the